Skip to main content

 Two years later Southampton finally returned to the top-flight as Second Division runners-up, and a year later McMenemy led them out at Wembley for the League Cup Final against Nottingham Forest.
 This time the Saints lost out 3-2 but over the next few years the club embarked on a massive spending spree, signing experienced England internationals such as Peter Shilton and Kevin Keegan and establishing themselves in the top-flight, finishing as League runners-up in 1984.

-In 1985 McMenemy was prised back to the north-east as manager of Sunderland, then just relegated from the First Division, but he could do little to halt the decline as they finished 17th in his first season, and then the following season saw relegation to the Third Division, for the first time in the club's history.
+In 1985 McMenemy was prised back to the north-east as manager and managing director of Sunderland, then just relegated from the First Division.
+Despite a reported annual salary of £166,000, reckoned to be the highest among all Football League bosses, he could do little to halt the decline as they finished 17th in his first season, and then the following season saw relegation to the Third Division, for the first time in the club's history.
 McMenemy had already departed though, leaving the club on 16th April 1987.

 In 1990 McMenemy returned to football as assistant manager of England, and also managed their B and Under-21 teams.
 During his tenure England qualified for the 1992 European Championships, but following a dissappointing Finals performance and failure to qualify for 1994 World Cup, McMenemy resigned along with England manager Graham Taylor.
 His legacy though was the Under-21 talent that emerged, the likes of Steve McManaman and Darren Anderton going on to star at Full international level.